A warm welcome to Technology Enhanced Learning (TEL) at the University of Reading!

 b) Speak to the convenor of your module/s to ensure you are enrolled on the Blackboard modules you’re teaching or supporting.

-d) Browse the TEL professional development programme and book a place to attend relevant training sessions.
+d) Browse the TEL staff development programme on UoR Learn (search for TEL) and book a place to attend relevant training sessions.

 e) Once you’re up and running, for a more in-depth discussion on a specific aspect of TEL within your module/programme, you can book a 30-minute TEL 1-2-1 Consultation.
 Simply email firstname.lastname@example.org with a summary of your query.